Looking Back, Moving Forward

 - EXPLORE the narrative balance of research, memory, and imagination;

-- DEVELOP confidence in their right to write their version of events;
+- DEVELOP confidence in your right to write your version of events;

-- RECEIVE reading recommendations applicable to their writing goals.
+- RECEIVE reading recommendations applicable to your writing goals.

 The workshop is open to writers of all levels.